raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 })(jQuery);
 ```

 And that works fine. *Effective JavaScript* told me something I already knew, namely the rules for ASI, but then it explained the implications of those rules that I didn't know, enlightening me about a practice that I'd been blindly following out of...
-I can't think of a better word than *faith*.
+I can't think of a better word than *faith*.delivered in other books or courses.

-## The Bottom Line
+## Whoa, That's Important

 That is an awful lot of words for, "Effective JavaScript explained why prefacing files that contain an IIFE with a semicolon fixes a problem that ASI could introduce," but I wanted to provide a taste of what it felt like for me to read David Herman's book.
 I was constantly saying to myself, "Of course, of course, I know that, well that follows from that, and yes, therefore that follows from that," and then suddenly: *"Whoa!
 That's important!"*

 Whether it was insights into writing constructors that worked with or without the `new` keyword, the perils of the Array Constructor, or repeated forays into iteration and its subtleties, I was pleased by the fine balance David Herman struck between familiarity and surprise.
 I felt like I knew more than half of what he wrote.
 But the other half...
 Solid gold.
 And the half I knew helped me understand the value of the half I didn't know.

+Of course, what is surprising to Bob may be familiar to Carol.
+And what Ted thinks is useless language trivia may be a pearl of wisdom to Alice.
+So one can reasonably ask, should every JavaScript programmer own a copy of *Effective JavaScript*?

+I think Effective JavaScript is going to be a good read for all but the complete neophyte.
+That being said, beginners may find that the more experience they obtain writing JavaScript software, the more value they obtain from the book.
+While it touches on functional programming, objects and so-called classes in JavaScript, and even writing good APIs in JavaScript, each of these topics is also well-served by a more didactic book presenting the subject matter within the context of a larger framework or approach to programming.

+But with that experience in hand, Effective JavaScript's approach of picking a topic and explaining the crucial implications and consequences adds enormous value to the reader's hands-on experience and to the knowledge

+## My Bottom Line

-My bottom line is that *Effective JavaScript* feels like more than just a good read, it feels like a book I'll dip into again and again.
+*Effective JavaScript* feels like more than just a good read, it feels like a book I'll dip into again and again.
 If you're working with JavaScript and feel like you have a good grasp of the language, I recommend that you [buy it][buy], read it, and keep it as a reference work.

 [buy]: http://www.amazon.com/gp/product/0321812182/ref=as_li_ss_tl?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321812182 "Buy on Amazon.com"
 ---